-Who should use it: Those with dull skin who need exfoliation.
+Who should use it: those with dull skin who need exfoliation

 The star of the show here is glycolic acid, an alpha-hydroxy acid that does an amazing job of exfoliating the skin.
-Although there's always some risk of irritation when using acids, this solution also contains Tasmanian pepperberry, ginseng and aloe vera to soothe skin at the same time.
+Although there's always some risk of irritation when using acids, this solution also contains Tasmanian pepper berry, ginseng, and aloe vera to soothe skin at the same time.
 I apply this two or three times a week in the evening.
 I pour a small amount onto a cotton pad and sweep over my skin, making sure to avoid the delicate eye area.

-Who should use it: People who are losing the density, volume and thickness of their hair.
+Who should use it: people who are losing the density, volume, and thickness of their hair.

 This is a less-than-sexy thing to admit, but when I stopped taking the contraceptive pill last year, I had about three months of my hair shedding insane amounts.
 I was so worried I'd end up going completely bald that I was looking for solutions everywhere.
 The Ordinary wasn't my first port of call—this is the only hair product in the brand's range—but it worked.
 When applied directly to your head, it penetrates your scalp to stimulate the hair follicles and encourage growth and healthy strands.
 Maybe it was my hormones falling back into balance, or maybe it was this, but either way, after about four weeks of use, my hair looked fuller and healthier.
-When my hair was really shedding, I applied this to my scalp daily at night—there's no need to rinse out.
-Now I use it once a week as a topical treatment.
+When my hair was really shedding, I applied this to my scalp daily at night.
+There's no need to rinse out.
+Now, I use it once a week as a topical treatment.

-Who should use it: Anyone looking for lightweight, natural-looking coverage.
+Who should use it: anyone looking for lightweight, natural-looking coverage

 The Ordinary is much more renowned for its skincare than its makeup.
 Apart from a couple of primers, the only colour cosmetics the brand offers are two foundations.
 This serum one is my favourite, and I have to say, it really stands up to some of the more expensive foundations on the market for a fraction of the price.
 Don't be put off by the mention of serum.
-Yes, it is lightweight, but this foundation still does a great job of covering over spots, redness and dark circles.
+Yes, it is lightweight, but this foundation still does a great job of covering over spots, redness, and dark circles.
 Available in 21 shades, just be sure to give it a good shake first for the best coverage possible.
 I like to apply this with a damp makeup sponge or my fingers for a natural-looking finish.

 I'm highly impressed with this cleanser, considering its low price point.
 It feels like a balm when you first squeeze it out of the tube, but once you rub your hands together, it melts into a nourishing oil that makes light work of removing stubborn makeup and dirt and grime from the day.
-It doesn't have a particularly notable scent (so it won't feel as luxurious as some of the more costly balm cleansers), but it leaves your skin clean, clear and soft without stripping away any of your natural oils.
-I'll use this as my evening cleanse, massaging into dry skin and then rinsing clean with a damp cloth.
+It doesn't have a particularly notable scent (so it won't feel as luxurious as some of the more costly balm cleansers), but it leaves your skin clean, clear, and soft without stripping away any of your natural oils.
+I'll use this as my evening cleanse, massaging it into dry skin and then rinsing my face clean with a damp cloth.

-I rarely use primers on a daily basis but when I do make the effort to apply one I always wonder why I don't wear them more.
-While I hate the feeling of layering on multiple products—and am definitely not a fan of tacky-feeling, silicone-based primers—this one from The Ordinary is so lightweight and actually makes it easier to apply your makeup on top.
+I rarely use primers on a daily basis, but when I do make the effort to apply one, I always wonder why I don't wear them more.
+While I hate the feeling of layering on multiple products and am definitely not a fan of tacky-feeling, silicone-based primers, this one from The Ordinary is so lightweight and actually makes it easier to apply your makeup on top.